wes-brooks/parallel/parallel-talk/slides.md

 One way to make use of your spare computing power:

 - Get packages foreach and doMC
-- Minimal effort for making for loops parallel.
+- Minimal effort for making for loops parallel
+- Code at github.com/wesesque/parallel/code/foreach.r

 ---
 title: Quick and dirty
 subtitle: Multicore parallelization

-This code is at github.com/wesesque/parallel/code/foreach.r

 <pre class="prettyprint" data-lang="R">
 #Load the libraries